Kyona776/snapp-darknet/README.md

 # SNAPP DogNet
-SNAPP Utilizing the YOLO V3 Model to Detect Objects Work in Progress / Proof of Concept
+SNAPP Utilizing the YOLO V3 Model to Detect Objects <br>
+Work in Progress / Proof of Concept <br>
 Not Productization Ready

 ## Description